MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/ForEach-Object.md

 ### Example 10: Run multiple script blocks for each pipeline item

-As shown in the previous example, multiple script block passed using the **Process** parameter get mapped to the **Begin** and **End** parameters.
+As shown in the previous example, multiple script blocks passed using the **Process** parameter get mapped to the **Begin** and **End** parameters.
 To avoid this mapping, you must provide explicit values for the **Begin** and **End** parameters.